vlad17/vlad17.github.io/_posts/2026-05-11-how-to-land-a-job-at-a-frontier-lab.md

 ## Who are you to be giving advice on this anyway?

-I assume this blog post will pop off a bit since it's pretty click-baity, so to any new readers here is an overview of my career.
+To any new readers here is an overview of my career.

 ![Career Slide](/assets/2026-05-12-how-to-land-a-job-at-a-frontier-lab/career.png){: .img-responsive.center-image }

 I've been incredibly fortunate for all my mentors throughout the process.
-Being pointed to the right direction is one of the most valuable external factors to success.
+Being pointed in the right direction is one of the most valuable external factors to success.
 I wish I could say I plotted this course for myself (or maybe just listened more carefully to the advice I've gotten) with long-term planning and intention, but the reality is I just

 1. consistently locally optimized by reflecting on what I want to accomplish and where I want to be every 6 months and
 2. never turned up my nose at "menial" work.
 If you found the right place to dig for gold, just keep digging.
 Don't complain about the dirt.